barbar/hr/README.md

-Here at barbar, we don't care about the source of your education or your traditional resume, we care about your abilities.
+Here at Barbar, we don't care about the source of your education or your traditional resume, we care about your abilities.
 We are looking for the following traits:

 ##Contributors

 People who have contributed value to open source projects.
-Your github profile is the most important asset for us to benchmark your skills.
+Your GitHub profile is the most important asset for us to benchmark your skills.
 Code is never measured in quantity, but rather quality.
 We value those who can do more with less code.

 ##Architects